Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 Coding is a task where even small models can be useful.
 Autocompletion, function generation, code explanation, writing tests — you don't need GPT-4 for this, you need a fast and accurate model that understands syntax.

-ollama run qwen2.5-coder:3b "Write a Python array sorting function"
+ollama run qwen3.5:4b "Write a Python array sorting function"

 2. Phi-4 Mini (3.8B) — ~2.3GB RAM

-According to SitePoint, Phi-4 Mini is the only model that runs comfortably on systems with 8GB, delivering 15–20 tokens/sec on an M1 MacBook Air or a budget Linux laptop.
+According to SitePoint, Phi-4 Mini is one of the few models that runs comfortably on 8GB systems, delivering 15–20 tokens/sec on an M1 MacBook Air or a budget Linux laptop.
 It handles autocompletion, simple explanations, and light chat tasks well.

 ollama pull phi4-mini